-Located at the Southern tip of of the Istrian peninsula, Pula sits at a location highly appreciated by ancient civilizations.
+Located at the Southern tip of the Istrian peninsula, Pula sits at a location highly appreciated by ancient civilizations.
 It is a town of extraordinary beauty and culture with a three thousand year long history.
 This important Istrian port boasts a rich and varied cultural heritage that has attracted visitors for centuries.

 According to legend, Pula was founded by the Colchians, who pursued the Argonauts here after the latter had stolen the Golden Fleece.
 They called it Polai, signifying “city of refuge”.